zioproto/istio-aks-example/istio-on-aks/README.md

 terraform apply -var-file=.tfvars
 ```

+Note: you need `kubectl` installed for this Terraform code to run correctly.

 The AKS cluster was created with 3 nodepools: `system` `user` and `ingress`.
 The Istio control plane is scheduled on the `system` nodepool.
 The Istio ingress gateway are scheduled on the `ingress` nodepool.